If you are due to be on shift and take industrial action

 If you are due to go on maternity leave

-Read our section on strike action and maternity pay
+Read our section on strike action and maternity pay.

 If you cannot afford to lose pay

 We encourage you to begin planning ahead for the likelihood of industrial action and to begin to save.
-We encourage you to save the back pay received in October for the 23/24 imposed pay rise.

 Successful industrial action may require repeated or long periods of strike action.
 By planning ahead and saving, you can help to minimise the negative impact of losing pay.
 This will enable you to take part in industrial action in a way that is sustainable for you.
 We have a strike fund that makes payments to doctors who would not otherwise be able to afford to participate in industrial action due to loss of pay.
 You can read more information about the strike fund including who can access the fund here.

 We know that it is hard to lose income.
 Any day you strike you will lose pay.
 If we do not fight to defend our pay now, we could stand to lose a lot more in the future.